Solomon Kane

 Solomon Kane is a fictional character created by the pulp-era writer Robert E. Howard.
 A late-16th-to-early-17th century Puritan, Solomon Kane is a somber-looking man who wanders the world with no apparent goal other than to vanquish evil in all its forms.
 His adventures, published mostly in the pulp magazine Weird Tales, often take him from Europe to the jungles of Africa and back.

-When Weird Tales published the story "Red Nails", featuring Conan the Barbarian, the editors introduced it as a tale of "a barbarian adventurer named Conan, remarkable for his sheer force of valor and brute strength.
-Its author, Robert E. Howard, is already a favorite with the readers of this magazine for his stories of Solomon Kane, the dour English Puritan and redresser of wrongs".
+When Weird Tales published a story featuring Conan the Barbarian, the editors introduced it by writing that "Its author, Robert E. Howard, is already a favorite with the readers of this magazine for his stories of Solomon Kane, the dour English Puritan and redresser of wrongs".

-Solomon Kane was adapted into a film in 2009 starring James Purefoy, and has been adapted into a series of comics published by Marvel since the 1970s.
+Solomon Kane was portrayed by James Purefoy in the film Solomon Kane in 2009.
+He has also been featured in a series of comics published by Marvel from 1973 to 1994, from 2008 to 2009 at Dark Horse Comics, and beginning again in 2025 with Titan Comics.

 Personality and character

 In his story "Moon of Skulls", Robert E. Howard described Kane as "He was a man born out of his time — a strange blending of Puritan and Cavalier, with a touch of the ancient philosopher, and more than a touch of the pagan, though the last assertion would have shocked him unspeakably.
 An atavist of the days of blind chivalry he was, a knight errant in the somber clothes of the fanatic.
 A hunger in his soul drove him on and on, an urge to right all wrongs, protect all weaker things, avenge all crimes against right and justice."

-Solomon Kane is a tall, sombre, and gloomy man with pale skin, gaunt face and cold eyes.
-Kane is a devout Puritan, with an unshakable faith, who lives on an endless odyssey to destroy evil and darkness in the name of God Almighty.
-His morality is extremely black and white, allowing for no grey areas of uncertainty.
-To Kane, the wicked are wicked, and the righteous are righteous, with little to nothing in between.
+Solomon Kane is a deeply devout Puritan.
+He is characterized by his fanaticism, unshakable faith, and religious zeal.
+His forename references King Solomon, who was righteous and wise.
+His morality is starkly black and white, allowing for no grey areas of uncertainty.
+To Kane, the wicked are wicked, and the righteous are righteous, with little between.
+His surname, Kane, is a reference to Cain, the Bible’s first murderer, and a hint towards Kane's dangerous nature and willingness to take other men's lives.
+Like Conan the Barbarian, Kane shows a keen sense of chivalry and propriety, defending the innocent and the weak from their wicked oppressors.

+Kane lives on an endless odyssey to destroy evil and darkness in the name of God Almighty.
 He also seems to have little regard for his own life and safety, giving away years of his life to pursue and track down evil doers who deserved punishment.
-Like Howard's other character, Conan the Barbarian, Kane shows a keen sense of chivalry and propriety, defending the innocent and the weak from their wicked oppressors.
+He is the archetypical wandering hero, seeking no reward for his actions.